 The buffet chairs are free-standing to allow greater freedom of movement.
 Folding chairs are also provided for additional seating when needed.
-The folding chairs are typically stored underneath the bed.
+The folding chairs are typically stored underneath the bed or sofa, depending on model.

 Free-standing chairs are not intended for occupancy while the vehicle is in motion.